 Prior to joining the faculty, Professor Burstein served as a law clerk to the Honorable Robert W. Pratt in the United States District Court for the Southern District of Iowa.
 She also worked as an intellectual property litigation associate in the Chicago office of Kirkland & Ellis LLP.
-Professor Burstein received a law degree from the University of Chicago and a B.A. in Art & Design from Iowa State University.
+Professor Burstein has a law degree from the University of Chicago and B.A. in Art & Design from Iowa State University.

 Professor Burstein’s scholarship focuses on design law, with a particular focus on design patents.
 She has participated, by invitation, in design law conferences at the University of Oxford, Stanford Law School, the Max Planck Institute for Intellectual Property and Competition Law, and ETH Zurich.
 Professor Burstein also serves as Chair of the ABA Design Committee and Chair-Elect of the AALS Section on Art Law.